michelf/php-markdown/Readme.md

 Current Version:

+*	Added a `hard_wrap` configuration variable to make all newline characters in the text become `<br>` tags in the HTML output.
+By default, according to the standard Markdown syntax these newlines are ignored unless they a preceded by two spaces.
+Thanks to Jonathan Cohlmeyer for the implementation.

 *	Added a `code_span_content_func` configuration variable which takes a function that will convert the content of the code span to HTML.
 This can be useful to implement syntax highlighting.
 Although contrary to its